christianteohx/improved-binary-search/readme.md

 \* We switch to binary search once the newly reduced range does not eliminate more than half of the previous range since binary search would be more efficient then (eliminates half the previous range).<br />
 \* Also, this improved binary search is only meant to reduce the range used in the first few rounds.<br /><br />
 >[!NOTE]
+>4.8.2024 9:45PM - I think I have found the right way to use this.
+Currently only doing this once the switching to binary search right after and the results are what I initially expected from this experiment.
+Will try doing it twice before switching to regular binary search and examine the results.
+Once that's done, I will look into how to determine the number of times to use this scope reducing method and the maths behind it.
 >4.7.2024 - This works theoretically (at least that's what my barely functioning brains thinks) but for some reason unbeknowest to all sapiens that are still able to convert oxygen into carbon dioxide, my test results still shows that binary search uses less iteration???????? and that the improved binary takes more time on average to find the key.
-(This might have something to do with computing the min/max and differences every time, but I don't see how it makes such a difference since the difference in average iteration used is not that much)
+(This might have something to do with computing the min/max and differences every time, but I don't see how it makes such a difference since the difference in average iteration used is not that much)<br /><br />

->[!NOTE]
 >4.7.2024 The extra iterations and time taken might just be the way I'm calculating the iterations or it could also be the redundant binary search while switching from the improved binary search to regular binary search.
 NEED TO FIND A BETTER WAY TO SWITCH ONCE IMPROVED BINARY SEARCH BECOMES LESS EFFICIENT!!!!

 > [!IMPORTANT]